 Portraits of Benedictine Peace & Community

-Portraits of Benedictine Peace and Community illustrates how the monks of Mount Angel Abbey live and share the spiritual richness of their monastic life with all who come.
+The video Portraits of Benedictine Peace and Community illustrates how the Benedictine monks of Mount Angel Abbey live and share the spiritual richness of their monastic life with all who come.
 Peace and community are integral to the centuries-old monastic Rule of St. Benedict, built around a rhythm of prayer and work.
-At Mount Angel, the monks cultivate this life with intention and respect for the hilltop on which they dwell.
+At Mount Angel, the monks cultivate this life with intention and respect for the hilltop land on which they dwell.

 The video seeks to convey the “touchpoints,” the many places and ways in which all who come can interact and be enriched by the spirituality and traditions of Mount Angel Abbey.